- What is an EJK Mini-Grant?

 2. What kind of organizations are eligible to apply for an EJK Mini-Grant?

 Public schools, public libraries and public preschool programs such as Head Start are eligible for EJK Mini-Grants.
-Organizations that charge tuition or fees, such as public colleges and private and parochial schools, should not apply.
+Organizations that charge tuition or fees, such as private and parochial schools, should not apply.
 Charter schools are also not eligible (see 4.).

 3. Do you fund institutions or programs outside the United States?